matt-snider/matt-snider.github.io/content/projects/dict-cc.md

     - CLI
 ---

-I started this project while learning German so I was using [dict.cc][dict.cc] an awful lot.
+I started this project while learning German so I was using [dict.cc][dict.cc] frequently.
 Being able to run lookups from the terminal instead of having to navigate to the webpage each time was a big boon.
 I also wanted to improve my knowledge of Haskell so this was a good starting project.

 <!--more-->